The Norse ‘Valknut’: Origins & Meanings of the Triangle Knot

 Can I wear a Valknut or will it be misinterpreted by others?

-While wearing a Valknut is most likely to be seen as an expression of appreciation for and connection to Norse history and culture in general, or as a symbol for some of the many meanings discussed in this article, it should be noted that it could also be misinterpreted by those unfamiliar with its meaning.
+While wearing a Valknut is most likely to be seen as an expression of appreciation for and connection to Norse and/or Scandinavian history and culture in general — or as a symbol for some of the many meanings discussed in this article — it should be noted that it could also be misinterpreted by those unfamiliar with its meaning.

-For example, some right-wing extremist groups in the US have been seen displaying the symbol on flags and similar (for example during the aforementioned Charlottesville protests in 2017), but as with many similar groups that have tried to hijack Norse symbols before, these are not their symbols to misappropriate, and it should not discourage you from using the symbol.
+For example, some extremist groups in the US have been seen displaying the symbol on flags and similar (e.g. the Charlottesville protests in 2017), but as with many similar groups that have tried to hijack Norse symbols before, these are not their symbols to misappropriate, and it should not discourage you from using the symbol.

 Why do people get Valknut tattoos?

-Being heavily associated with Norse mythology and Odin in particular, the symbol has a strong spiritual connection to the world of the Vikings.
+Being heavily associated with Norse mythology and Odin in particular, the symbol has a strong spiritual connection to the world of the Vikings and those who feel connected to it in any way.

 People may choose to get the tattoo as a mark of appreciation to the lost Norse culture and mythology, or as a sign of their own belief.
-Others may get the tattoo simply because they are attracted to its aesthetics or enjoy its symbolism.
+Others may get the tattoo simply because they are attracted to its aesthetics or enjoy its symbolic complexity.

 No matter why someone chooses to get the Valknut tattoo, it is an important piece of artwork that has been a part of this world for a long time.